Tina-Gh/Machine_Learning/README.md

 <b> *44_Boosting_XGBoost_breast cancer detection.ipynb:</b>

 The dataset is "Data.csv".
-I did the breast cancer detection project that I did before in "21_Classification_Decision Tree Classification.ipynb", now with xgboost library "XGBClassifier" class, and it beat the best accuracy I reached before for breast cancer project (the best algorithm before was "Decision Tree Classifier" and the accuracy was 95.9%).
+I did the breast cancer detection project that I did before in "23_Classification_Model Selection_Decision Tree Classification.ipynb
+", now with xgboost library "XGBClassifier" class, and it beat the best accuracy I reached before for breast cancer project (the best algorithm before was "Decision Tree Classifier" and the accuracy was 95.9%).
 But with "XGBClassifier" the accuracy became 97.8%!
 So to check whether we got lucky by choosing a very good "X_test" set, I implemented a "K-fold" algorithm and the accuracy became 96.5%, which still beats the former best "Decision Tree Classifier"!!

 Thus, the best algorithms among all the classification algorithms that I have implemented so far for the breast cancer deection are:
 <ol>